spattisson/zaproxy/ZAP-Full-Scan.md

-    -w report_md      file to write the full ZAP Wiki(Markdown) report -x report_xml     file to write the full ZAP XML report -J report_json    file to write the full ZAP JSON document -a                include the alpha passive scan rules as well -d                show debug messages
+    -w report_md      file to write the full ZAP Wiki(Markdown) report -x report_xml     file to write the full ZAP XML report -J report_json    file to write the full ZAP JSON document -a                include the alpha active and passive scan rules as well -d                show debug messages
     -P                specify listen port
     -D                delay in seconds to wait for passive scanning